 If you are a keen birder, migratory bird species visit between September and April where they endure the short rains yet leave before the long rains come.
 After these rains, the dry season commences in June, but to begin with game is widely dispersed due to the abundance of vegetation and water.
 As the dry season progresses, game becomes more concentrated around water points and viewing becomes easier.

-The Best Time for safari in Kenya
+The Best Time to go on Safari in Kenya

 In summary, Kenya is great to visit all year round, especially during the dry season from June until October, but be cautious of visiting during the main rainy season in April and May.
 In July the large herds of wildebeest enter the Masai Mara from the Serengeti providing a stunning backdrop of your East African safari.
 With the high concentration of prey arriving and the low vegetation levels, the predator sightings become more frequent and drama is never far away.
 The herds leave the Masai Mara in late October before the long rains occur.